-We have been appointed as auditor under sections 151 of the Charities Act 2011 and report in accordance with regulations made under this Act.
+We have been appointed as auditor under the Companies Act 2006 and report in accordance with regulations made under that Act.
 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
 Our responsibilities under those standards are further described in the 'Auditor's responsibilities for the audit of the financial statements' section of our report.
-We are independent of the group and parent charity in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the charitable company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the Financial Reporting Council's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-The impact of macroeconomic uncertainties on our audit
+The impact of macro-economic uncertainties on our audit

 Our audit of the financial statements requires us to obtain an understanding of all relevant uncertainties, including those arising as a consequence of the effects of macro-economic uncertainties such as Covid-19 and Brexit.
-All audits assess and challenge the reasonableness of estimates made by the trustees and the related disclosures and the appropriateness of the going concern basis of preparation of the financial statements.
-All of these depend on assessments of the future economic environment and the group's future prospects and performance.
+All audits assess and challenge the reasonableness of estimates made by the directors and the related disclosures and the appropriateness of the going concern basis of preparation of the financial statements.
+All of these depend on assessments of the future economic environment and the charitable company's future prospects and performance.

 Covid-19 and Brexit are amongst the most significant economic events currently faced by the UK, and at the date of this report their effects are subject to unprecedented levels of uncertainty, with the full range of possible outcomes and their impacts unknown.
-We applied a standardised firm-wide approach in response to these uncertainties when assessing the group's future prospects and performance.
-However, no audit should be expected to predict the unknowable factors or all possible future implications for a group associated with these particular events.
+We applied a standardised firm-wide approach in response to these uncertainties when assessing the charitable company's future prospects and performance.
+However, no audit should be expected to predict the unknowable factors or all possible future implications for a charitable company associated with these particular events.